MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

     android:layout_height="match_parent" />
 ```

-- We'll add a local app namespace - `http://schemas.android.com/apk/res-auto` - this is just like adding a namespace in XAML.
+- We will now add a local app namespace - `http://schemas.android.com/apk/res-auto` - which is just like adding a namespace in XAML:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>